+Jugtown Pottery is featured in the Origins episode of Craft in America.
 Jugtown Pottery, a working pottery and an American Craft Shop, is located in Seagrove, NC in the community of Westmoore and was started in 1917.
 It is just off Busbee Road, a road named for Jacques and Juliana Busbee, the founders of Jugtown.
 Both artists from Raleigh, North Carolina, they shared a love of pottery.

 After a chance discovery of an orange pie dish that they traced back to Moore County, they discovered orangeware, earthenware, and salt glazed wares made by local potters in Moore County.
 Salt glaze wares, were produced by adding salt to the kiln near the end of the firing at or near the maturing temperature of the clay.
 At times these were embellished with blue or simple incising.
 The pots were almost entirely utilitarian.